B. Y. Tudawe

 Balaupasakage Yasodis Tudawe (25 September 1915 – 22 January 2000) was a Sri Lankan communist politician.
 He was a member of the Communist Party of Sri Lanka, serving two terms as a member of parliament and one term as Deputy Minister of Education.
+He studied at St. Servatius' College, Matara.

 Early life and career

 Born in 1915 to a poor family in the village of Tudawa in Matara.
 Having completed his schooling, Tudawe became a teacher at the C.C.
 School at Gabadaweeadiya, Matara.
-He soon joined the Teacher's Association, Co-operative Society and the Youth Buddhist Society.
+He studied at St. Servatius' College, Matara.
+He soon joined the Teachers' Association, Co-operative Society and the Youth Buddhist Society.
 He later became the District Secretary, Matara of the National Teachers Union of Ceylon.

 Political career

 He joined the Communist Party of Sri Lanka and rose to the post of District Secretary of the party and was a member of the Central Committee of the party.
 He was arrested by the police on charges of violating the curfew law during the 1953 Hartal, which had taken place in the country in the wake of the 1953 rice price hike.
 He was a founding member of the Matara Co-operative Hospitals Society.
-He participated in the International Co-operative Conference in Poland representing Ceylon.
+He represented Ceylon in the International Co-operative Conference in Poland.
 When the Soviet astronaut Yuri Gagarin arrived in Matara in 1962, Thudawe translated his speech into Sinhala.

-As a long-standing member of the Ceylon Communist Party, he was elected to parliament at the 1965 general election in the Matara electorate and was re-elected at the subsequent 1970 general election by majority of the votes.
+As a long-standing member of the Ceylon Communist Party, he was elected to parliament at the 1965 general election in the Matara electorate and was re-elected at the subsequent 1970 general election by a majority of the votes.
 Tudawe was appointed Deputy Minister of Education in the United Front government led by Prime Minister Sirimavo Bandaranaike.
 He was defeated in the 1977 general election, in which for the first time the Communist Party was left without parliamentary representation, however he thereafter elected as the opposition leader of the Matara Municipal Council.

 In the first Provincial Council election held in 1988, Tudawe was elected to the Southern Provincial Council and held the position of opposition leader and helped the Communist party to work on a correct path.
 He was elected Minister of the Southern Provincial Council in 1993, but the council was confined only to a few days because it was defeated by a no-confidence motion.
 Despite losing the re-election, he managed to continue his political career and public service.